Torgix API

 OAuth 2.0

 For apps that act on behalf of an account, use the authorization-code flow with PKCE instead of a static key.
-An admin registers a client in the app under Settings → API & Webhooks → OAuth applications — choose public (PKCE only, for mobile/SPA) or confidential (also issued a client secret).
+An admin registers a client in the app under Settings → API & Webhooks → OAuth applications, choosing public (PKCE only, for mobile/SPA) or confidential (also issued a client secret).

 | Endpoint | URL |